elizabeth524/Capstone-Project/README.md

 ## Overview

-Natural Language Processing to discover which attributes are indicative of a highly scoring wine and create a recommendation system for Wine Enthusiast's tasters using Surprise.
+Natural Language Processing to discover which attributes are indicative of a highly scoring wine and recommendation systems for Wine Enthusiast's tasters using Surprise.

 ## Business Problem